Website security is a hot topic these days.

 Backup your website regularly in order to avoid any catastrophic data loss.

 You should regularly update your website and plugins, but a security breach could happen at any time anyway.
-This would end up costing you a lot of time and money to recover from.
+This would cost you a lot of time and money to recover from.

 9) Keep your web server software up-to-date